IRS Tax Lien in Massachusetts: What It Means and How to Remove It

 When Does the IRS File a Tax Lien?

-The IRS may file a Notice of Federal Tax Lien after a tax liability has been assessed and remains unpaid despite prior notices.
-In many cases, taxpayers have already received multiple letters before a lien is filed.
+The IRS may file a lien after a tax liability has been assessed and remains unpaid despite prior notices.

 How an IRS Tax Lien in Massachusetts Can Affect You